arrow back

 • Which internal stakeholders should be involved in the project?

-Step 2 – A single data collection for multiple purposes
+Step 2 – A single data collection to meet multiple objectives

-Rather than increasing the number of data collections, the recommended approach is to organize a single structured collection that can be used simultaneously for carbon footprint assessment, product impact measurement, and regulatory compliance.
+Rather than increasing the number of data collections, the recommended approach is to organize a single structured collection that can be used simultaneously forcarbon footprinting, product impact measurement, and regulatory compliance.

 Specific collection templates are set up for "organizational" data (energy, travel, fixed assets) and "product" data (materials, weight, country, processes, volumes, logistics).